katydecorah/katydecorah.github.io/code/_posts/2018-01-06-google-sheets-to-gmail.md

 Check out the [createDraft documentation](<https://developers.google.com/apps-script/reference/gmail/gmail-app#createDraft(String,String,String)>) to learn about more options.
 For example, you can cc or bcc others on the emails or add a reply-to address.

-The current script is set up to create drafts.
+I set up the current script to create drafts.
 If you'd prefer the script to send emails instead, swap out the `GmailApp.createDraft()` function with:

 ```js
 MailApp.sendEmail(